Charles Dinsmore: Professional career

 It was Dunc Munro, Captain of the Montreal and Olympic Gold Medal team (Ice hockey at the 1924 Winter Olympics), who used to play with him on the Argos, that got him to sign with the new team Montreal Maroons.
 He got a no-cut three-year contract.
 The two also helped training the Montreal football team.

-The 1924–25 season was the first for both the Maroons and the Boston Bruins, and on December 1, 1924 Dinsmore scored the first goal ever scored against the Bruins (the Bruins won the game 2-1).
+The 1924–25 season was the first for both the Maroons and the Boston Bruins, and on December 1, 1924, Dinsmore scored the first goal ever scored against the Bruins (the Bruins won the game 2-1).

 In the playoff semifinal with the Pittsburgh Pirates, Maroons coach Eddie Gerard said the star of the game was Dinny Dinsmore, In the NHL championship game in Ottawa, Montreal in the third up 1-0 over the Ottawa Senators (original), finally Coach Gerard sent out "Kid Disturbance," sometimes known as Dinny Dinsmore, to break up the avalanche.
 He did, He grabbed the puck and heaved it down the ice and then chased down into the thinly populated backfield after it.
 That brought the Ottawans back ...
 He certainly is the prize pest of the N.H.L.
 The Maroons won the Stanley Cup in 1926.

-Dinsmore left the game in 1928 to take a job as a bond trader.
+Dinsmore left the game in 1928 to take a job in the financial field.
 But in the middle of the 1929–30 season, he asked the Maroons about getting his old job back because he said the stock market did not offer the same thrills as playing in the NHL.
 Montreal team officials told him that they had no more money in the budget to sign another player, but Dinsmore was insistent and struck a deal by signing a contract to play for the Maroons which would pay him one dollar for the remaining nine games.
 He also played in the 4 playoff games against Boston Bruins, including a 4-hour game with 45 minutes of overtime that was longest in Montreal's history until then.